carpentries-incubator/apptainer-introduction/README.md

-# Reproducible computational environments using containers: Introduction to Singularity
+# Reproducible computational environments using containers: Introduction to Apptainer

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

-This lesson provides an introduction to the [Singularity container platform](https://github.com/hpcng/singularity).
+This lesson provides an introduction to the [Apptainer container platform](https://github.com/apptainer/apptainer).

-It covers the basics of using Singularity and creating containers:
+It covers the basics of using Apptainer and creating containers:

- - What is Singularity?
+ - What is Apptainer?
- - Installing/running Singularity on the command line
+ - Installing/running Apptainer on the command line
  - Running containers
- - Creating Singularity images
+ - Creating Apptainer images
- - Running an MPI parallel application from a Singularity container
+ - Running an MPI parallel application from a Apptainer container

 ## Contributing